 - Flammable

-*All that to say, that many people choose acrylic because of it’s accessibility and ease of use.
+*All that to say, many people choose acrylic because of its accessibility and ease of use.

 My Favorite Acrylic Yarns

-Red Heart Super Saver- (great for amigurmi, not bad for garments…I made my first ever crochet sweater in this yarn, and it’s held up to lots of wear and machine washing.
+Red Heart Super Saver- perfect for amigurumi, not bad for garments…I made my first ever crochet sweater in this yarn, and it’s held up to lots of wear and machine washing.
 It’s gotten so much softer after washing too)

 COTTON